grf-labs/policytree/README.md

 Treatment effects
 * `multi_causal_forest()`: fits one causal forest for each treatment.
 Operates similarly to _grf_: `predict()` returns treatment estimates.
-* `get_double_robust_scores()`: generic function dispatching on appropriate forest type.
+* `double_robust_scores()`: generic function dispatching on appropriate forest type.
 By the OOB nature of forest estimates these have cross-fitting "baked in".

 ### Contributing